flexjoy/spring-discovery/README.md

 Web-application provides full CRUD operations with data for logged user `admin` only.
 Also, project internationalization for Russian/English languages available.

-1. Use `mvn jetty:run` command to start application.
+1. Use `mvn spring-boot:run` command to start application.
 2. Open <http://localhost:8080> url in your browser to use application.
+3. Open <http://localhost:8080/h2> url to use H2 database console.

 Used technology:

- - Spring Framework (MVC, Security, Data-JPA)
+ - Spring Boot Framework (MVC, Security, Data-JPA)
  - Maven
  - Jetty
  - Liquibase